Sienci-Labs/Resources/longmill/software/lm-software-explained.md

 *With the necessary planning, you figure out a way to convert your project idea on paper into a list of precise directions, similar to planning a road trip by combining the GPS coordinates of all the places you'd like to visit.
 You can now instruct your friend on how to re-create your project to your exact specifications by simply listing these directions to them.*

-In that analogy, your friend is effectively acting as a <strong>CNC router</strong>.
+In that analogy, your friend is effectively acting as a <b>CNC router</b>.
 Given all of the strengths that a CNC has, it can't do anything productive unless you provide it with a list of instructions so that it knows where to cut.
 So how do you go about making cutting instructions that a CNC would understand?

 ## The CNC Toolchain